 - Create a uniform data collection and reporting system, and

-- Establish a sustainable state funding mechanism to support local boards of health and health departments.
+- Establish a sustainable state funding mechanism to support local boards of health and regional health departments.

-The COVID-19 pandemic has laid bare the inadequacies of the local public health system in our Commonwealth.
+The COVID-19 pandemic has laid bare the inadequacies of our local public health system.
 The status quo is not only unacceptable, it is dangerous.
-Now is the time to invest in creating a stronger, more equitable system that will provide essential public health protections to all Massachusetts residents, regardless of ZIP Code.
-To learn more, contact Kristina Kimani at firstname.lastname@example.org.
+Now is the time to invest in creating a stronger, more equitable system that will provide essential public health protections to all residents — regardless of race, income or zip code!

 For more information, contact MPHA’s Deputy Director, Oami Amarasingham at firstname.lastname@example.org.